uccser/cs-field-guide/text/en/chapters/computer-vision.md

 {panel end}

-Since a camera image captures the levels of red, green and blue light separately for each pixel, a computer vision system can save a lot of processing time in some operations by combining all three channels into a single “grayscale” image, which just represents light intensities for each pixel.
+Since a camera image captures the levels of red, green and blue light separately for each pixel, a computer vision system can save a lot of processing time in some operations by combining all three channels into a single "grayscale" image, which just represents light intensities for each pixel.

 {comment}